Valley Wheel Baseball – Survey

 -JFK Middle School in Enfield.

-form lifelong friendships.
-Would you be interested in attending the following events?
+opportunity to form lifelong friendships.
+Would you be interested in attending the following

 3 = Yes, I’d definitely attend and bring a guest.